Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models: Introduction

 Despite their impressive performance in various tasks, the privacy risks associated with LVLMs remain a significant concern \cite{principles2017future}.
 The improper use or leakage of private data in training set \cite{nasr2023scalable} may lead to severe privacy violations, raising both legal and ethical concerns.
+As shown in Figure \ref{fig:privacy_leakage}, different fundamental capabilities of VLMs correspond to distinct perspectives on privacy leakage.
+As these capabilities become increasingly comprehensive, privacy risks may arise from capability overreach along multiple dimensions, underscoring the need for holistic safeguards.
 In recent years, data protection regulations have become increasingly stringent.
-For example, laws like GDPR \cite{gdprinfoGeneralData} require the developers to address privacy issues throughout the data lifecycle.
+Laws like GDPR \cite{gdprinfoGeneralData} require the developers to address privacy issues throughout the data lifecycle.
 In this scenario, researchers have begun to adopt techniques such as differential privacy\cite{dwork2006differential,10795202,10806731,abadi2016deep} and federated learning\cite{mammen2021federated,10731856,10741585,10793087,chen2024integration} to reduce the privacy risks of models.
 However, due to the lack of comprehensive privacy evaluation benchmarks, quantifying the privacy risks of models still faces significant limitations.
-Comprehensive privacy assessments are essential to identify potential risks during both the model training and inference, facilitating the design of the protective measures.
-Although previous security assessments have considered privacy risks \cite{zhang2024benchmarking,gu2025mllmguard,wang2024cross,sun2024trustllm}, they primarily concentrate on personal privacy, overlooking other sensitive categories such as trade secret and state secret.
-Additionally, these assessments generally focus on quantifying the extent of memory data leakage from the model, neglecting the evaluation of the model’s ability to perceive and infer privacy-related information from the users' inputs \cite{tomekcce2025private}.
-As shown in Figure \ref{fig:privacy_leakage}, different fundamental capabilities of VLMs correspond to distinct perspectives on privacy leakage.
-Analyzing these perspectives separately allows for a clearer identification of the model's potential privacy risks.
+VIP dataset \cite{staab2023beyond} demonstrates that models can infer personal attributes from inputs and proposes a benchmark for evaluating privacy-related reasoning capabilities.
+However, it abstracts away privacy risks associated with perception and memory, which are also critical sources of privacy leakage in multimodal models.
+MultiTrust \cite{zhang2024benchmarking} and TrustLLM \cite{sun2024trustllm} divide privacy evaluation into two dimensions, namely privacy awareness and privacy leakage, thereby enriching the privacy assessment framework.
+However, these dimensions are further organized by task categories rather than by underlying model capabilities, which limits comprehensive coverage of privacy risks across all model abilities.
+In addition, privacy awareness and privacy leakage are treated independently, leaving their interaction largely unexplored.
+While existing benchmarks largely concentrate on personal privacy, MLLMGuard \cite{gu2025mllmguard} expands privacy types to encompass trade secrets and state secrets.
+Nevertheless, the constrained dataset size hinders robust, type-wise analysis of privacy risks across models.